-In time I developed childbirth education material and programs specific for the culture of the Honduran women.
-Later I traveled throughout Honduras to explore other hospitals and regions and to distribute education material.
+In time she developed childbirth education material and programs specific for the culture of the Honduran women.
+Later she traveled throughout Honduras to explore other hospitals and regions and to distribute education material.

 “One of the greatest gifts about learning another language is that it provides key insights and perspective into one’s culture.
 For example, dar a luz, (literal translation “to give light”) is the expression used in Spanish when referring to a woman giving birth.
 What an exemplary phrase to describe one of the most precious moments in a woman’s life!”
 Anna Blankenberger